mike3983/UD_Project2_AzureDevOps/README.md

   <img src="./images/2B333240-A449-427C-B960-913C7085CCD1.jpeg" width="100%" />
 </p>

+Successful deploy of the project in Azure Pipelines.
+[Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).

 The deployed application can be called and tested using the Azure Cloud Shell:
 ```
 ./make_predict_azure_app.sh